-Dr. Mosen received his PhD from the UCLA School of Public Health Department of Health Services.
-After completing his doctorate, he conducted applied program evaluation and quality improvement research at Intermountain Health Care in Salt Lake City.
+Dr. Mosen received his PhD from the UCLA School of Public Health Department of Health Services in 1997.
+After earning his doctorate, he conducted an applied program evaluation and quality improvement research at Intermountain Health Care in Salt Lake City.
 There he completed a two-year research fellowship with Dr. Brent James, a nationally renowned expert in quality improvement and outcomes research.

 In 2003, Dr. Mosen joined KP’s Care Management Institute, where he specialized in two areas: improving asthma quality of care performance measurement and examining the association of patient activation with health outcomes for persons with chronic health conditions.
 In this capacity, he led a study that changed the national HEDIS measurement specifications for persistent asthma to more reliably capture this population through electronic information.
 Dr. Mosen joined CHR in 2005.